Gluten-free beer: Gluten-free beer, low-gluten beer, and standard beer

 Brewers who produce low gluten beers are required to test every batch for gluten, and record gluten levels in "parts per million" ('ppm').
 Although the barley hordein in such tests may not be detected, smaller pieces of these proteins, known as peptides, may remain and be toxic for celiacs.
 Those involved in gluten-free brewing, and others representing celiacs or those with other conditions that require a gluten-free diet, tend to be concerned that beer brewed using wheat or barley are not appropriate for those with celiacs or dermatitis herpetiformis, although the carefully controlled gluten levels of particular malt brews of England and Finland may be low enough to be consumed in relative safety (Against the Grain, 5 ppm; Sinebrychoff Koff III, 20 ppm; Laitilan Kukko Pils, 4 ppm).

 In August 2013 the FDA approved labeling standards that allow foods and beverages with 20 ppm or less of gluten to be labeled "gluten-free".
-Some beers that are not traditionally sold as gluten free have been shown to meet this criteria, and those who are gluten intolerant may be able to drink them without ill effect.
+Some beers that are not traditionally sold as gluten free have been shown to meet this criterion, and those who are gluten intolerant may be able to drink them without ill effect.
 This depends on individual sensitivity, as each person displays a different level at which an autoimmune response will be activated.
 As such, there is ongoing debate about acceptable gluten "levels" to celiacs.

 According to tests done by the Argentine Coeliac Association (ACELA) and the Swedish National Food Agency, several brands of beer including Carlsberg, Corona and Pilsner Urquell contain less than 20 ppm, allowing them to be described as gluten-free.
 According to the FDA, beers made from gluten containing grains can not be considered "gluten free".
 The Corona website mentions "There are traces of gluten in all our beers.
 We recommend that you consult your physician regarding consumption."

-The recent development of gluten-free ales and lagers has been seen as a positive move forward for those who suffer a variety of related gluten intolerant conditions; and there are a number of people working to produce gluten-free beer.
+The recent development of gluten-free ales and lagers has been seen as a positive move forward for those who suffer a variety of related gluten intolerant conditions; and there are a number of brands working to produce gluten-free beer.
 Of gluten-free products, beer is seen as the most difficult to produce in a commercially acceptable version.
 As of early 2012, a fast-growing range of ales and lagers is becoming widely available.
 There are now over 30 breweries producing gluten free beer in the United States, and as of 2019, there are 12 breweries that are 100% dedicated gluten free.
 The first gluten free beer to be granted label approval by the US Government is New Grist, brewed by Lakefront Brewery in Milwaukee, WI.